abdulrabbanisyed/Customer-Spend-Forecasting-Data-Driven-Insights-for-Ecommerce-Growth/README.md

    ![image](https://github.com/user-attachments/assets/5ec596e3-21c4-43ae-9ea2-dba297aeb88d)

-Results
+### Results
-The linear regression model provided insights into the factors influencing purchase amounts, helping businesses to:

-Identify high-value customer segments
-Tailor marketing strategies to different demographics Optimize product offerings based on customer spending patterns
+This analysis showcases the ability to leverage linear regression to derive meaningful business insights and drive strategic decisions.
+The predictive model and findings can help businesses optimize their customer engagement and marketing strategies to enhance revenue.